-Your hearing aid has a push button allowing you to use up to four different listening programmes.
+Your hearing aid has a push button allowing you to use up to four different listening programs.
 The list on page 2 tells which programs have been enabled.

-- 1. Tap the push button to switch between programmes. - 2.
-You will then hear one or more beeps.
-The number of beeps indicates which programme you have selected (one beep = programme one, two beeps = programme two, etc.). - 3.
-When you turn the hearing aids off and then back on, they always return to the default setting (programme one and pre-set volume).
+- 1. Tap the push button to switch between programs. - You will then hear one or more beeps.
+The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
+When you turn the hearing aids off and then back on, they always return to the default setting (program one and pre-set volume).